JfMc20/Bot_Whatsapp/README.md

 🤖 Detailed Description of the Virtual Assistant

-The virtual assistant will be a WhatsApp bot that uses a free LLM to analyze, summarize, and organize information in Notion and Google Calendar.
-Additionally, it will respond to mentions and interact in group conversations.
-It will run on Node.js and have specific modules for each function.
+The virtual assistant is a WhatsApp bot powered by a free LLM (Language Learning Model) designed to analyze, summarize, and organize information in Notion and Google Calendar.
+It also responds to mentions and interacts in group conversations.
+Built on Node.js, it features modular architecture for scalability and flexibility.
 🏗 Structure and Functionality
-1️⃣ Interaction with WhatsApp
+1️⃣ WhatsApp Interaction

 📌 Technology: whatsapp-web.js (WWebJS)

-📌 Function: Receive messages in groups or private chats and process specific commands.
+📌 Function: The bot listens to messages in groups or private chats and processes specific commands.
-🔹 Example commands:
+🔹 Supported Commands:

-✅ @bot → Interact directly with the bot using natural language.
+    @bot: Interact directly with the bot using natural language.

-✅ !summary → Generates a summary of recent chat.
+    !summary: Generates a summary of recent chat activity.

+    !note [content]: Saves the provided content as a note in Notion.

-✅ !note Important task → Saves "Important task" in Notion.
+        Example: !note Buy groceries → Saves "Buy groceries" in Notion.

-✅ !note list → Lists all notes.
+    !note list: Retrieves and lists all saved notes.

-✅ !uploadfile → Uploads a file to Imgur and stores it in Notion.
+    !uploadfile: Uploads a file to Imgur and stores the link in Notion.

-✅ !event Meeting tomorrow at 3 PM → Creates an event in Google Calendar.
+    !event [details]: Creates an event in Google Calendar.

+        Example: !event Team meeting tomorrow at 10 AM → Creates a "Team meeting" event.

+    !event list: Lists upcoming events in Google Calendar.

-✅ !help → Displays available commands.
+    !help: Displays a list of available commands.

-2️⃣ Chat Interaction (Mentions and Contextual Conversation)
+2️⃣ Contextual Chat Interaction

-📌 Objective: The bot will respond if someone mentions it or asks a question in the group.
+📌 Objective: The bot responds to mentions or questions in group chats, providing helpful and context-aware replies.

-📌 Technology: Mistral-7B, LLaMA, Falcon (via Hugging Face or LocalAI) 🔹 Example usage:
+📌 Technology: Mistral-7B, LLaMA, or Falcon (via Hugging Face or LocalAI).
+🔹 Examples:

-✅ Direct Mention
+    Direct Mention:

         📥 User: "@bot, what do you think about cybersecurity?"

         📤 Bot: "Cybersecurity is crucial.
 Enabling 2FA and using strong passwords helps a lot.
 Do you want more tips?"

-✅ Natural Interaction
+    Natural Interaction:

         📥 User: "Today was a tough day at work..."

         📤 Bot: "Some days can be heavy, but tomorrow will surely be better.
 What happened?"

-✅ Answering Technical Questions
+    Technical Questions:

         📥 User: "@bot, how do I perform pentesting on an API?"

         📤 Bot: "To perform pentesting on APIs, you can use tools like Burp Suite or Postman with fuzzing.
 Do you want details?"

-3️⃣ Integration with Notion
+3️⃣ Notion Integration

-📌 Function: Save notes, tasks, and files in a Notion database.
+📌 Function: Save notes, tasks, and file links in a Notion database.

-📌 Technology: @notionhq/client (Notion API)
+📌 Technology: @notionhq/client (Notion API).
-🔹 Example commands:
+🔹 Features:

-✅ !note Buy groceries → Saves "Buy groceries" in the Notion database.

-✅ !note list → Retrieves and lists all saved notes.
+    Save notes with the !note command.

+    List all notes with !note list.

-✅ !uploadfile → Uploads a file to Imgur and stores the link in Notion.
+    Upload files to Imgur and store links in Notion with !uploadfile.

-4️⃣ Integration with Google Calendar
+4️⃣ Google Calendar Integration

 📌 Function: Create and manage events in Google Calendar.

-📌 Technology: googleapis (Google Calendar API)
+📌 Technology: googleapis (Google Calendar API).
-🔹 Example commands:
+🔹 Features:

-✅ !event Team meeting tomorrow at 10 AM → Creates a "Team meeting" event.

-✅ !event list → Lists upcoming events.
+    Create events with the !event command.

+    List upcoming events with !event list.

 5️⃣ Security and Spam Handling

-📌 Objective: Prevent misuse and ensure the bot operates securely.
+📌 Objective: Ensure the bot operates securely and prevents misuse.

 📌 Features: